Security guard: United States

 Pennsylvania – No licensing requirements to be an unarmed security guard.
-However, anyone who carried a firearm or other "lethal weapon" in the course and scope of their employment must be trained as a "Certified Agent" and successfully complete a 40-hour training course (including shooting range time) in order to be certified to carry weapons while on duty under the Lethal Weapons Training Act (commonly referred to as Act 235 certification).
-Certification involves completing a medical physical exam, a psychological examination, classroom training and qualifying on a pistol range, with firing of 50 rounds of ammo larger than a .380acp.
-Agents are also required to qualify on a shotgun.
-The certification is good for five years at which time an eight-hour refresher course must be taken or the certification is revoked.
+However, anyone who carries a firearm or other "lethal weapon" in the course and scope of their employment must be trained as a "Certified Agent" and complete a 40-hour training course (including shooting range time) to be certified to carry weapons while on duty under the Lethal Weapons Training Act (commonly referred to as Act 235 certification).
+Certification involves completing a medical physical exam, a psychological examination, classroom training, and qualifying on a pistol range, with firing of 50 rounds of ammo larger than a .380acp.
+Agents are also required to qualify with a shotgun.
+The certification is valid for five years; at that time, an eight-hour refresher course must be completed, or the certification is revoked.

 South Carolina – All Security Officers have the same authority and power of arrest as Sheriff's Deputies, while on the property they are paid to protect, and according to Attorney General Alan Wilson, are considered Law Enforcement for the purpose of making arrests and swearing out a warrant before the magistrate.
-Private Officers may respond to calls for service, make arrests and use blue lights and traffic radar.
+Private Officers may respond to calls for service, make arrests, and use blue lights and traffic radar.
 They may also be specially authorized by the State Law Enforcement Division (SLED) to issue Uniform Traffic Tickets to violators.
 Security Officers are licensed or registered (as appropriate) by SLED for one year at a time.
-Training for unarmed officers is 8 hours, an additional 8 hours is required for a security weapons permit or a concealed security weapons permit.
-Additional hours are required to be documented for officers issuing public or private tickets as well as officers who will be using batons, pepper spray or tasers.
+Training for unarmed officers is 8 hours, and an additional 8 hours is required for a security weapons permit or a concealed security weapons permit.
+Additional hours must be documented for officers issuing public or private tickets, as well as for officers who will be using batons, pepper spray, or tasers.

 St. Louis, Missouri – Security officers are required to be licensed by the St. Louis County Police Department or St. Louis Police Department.
-St. Louis County security officer training is a two-day class and yearly renewal class.
-Armed officers must shoot bi-annually to keep their armed status.
-County license is called a Metropolitan License, meaning it is good for St. Louis City and County.
-The St. Louis City web site has all the information regarding licensing requirements, as they are the same in the city and county.
+St. Louis County security officer training is a two-day class and a yearly renewal class.
+Armed officers must shoot biannually to keep their armed status.
+The county license is called a Metropolitan License, meaning it is good for St. Louis City and County.
+The St. Louis City website has all the information regarding licensing requirements, as they are the same in the city and county.